 Our courses are specifically designed to build skills and knowledge of Biology from S1-6 with clear expectations of high standards in the quality of work and progress in student learning.
 This is outlined at the start of each academic year where students are made aware of course outlines to which they are accountable.

-S1- S2: Pupils are engaged in a General Science course which has Units of Biology including: Biodiversity and Interdependence, Cells and Body Systems, Biotechnology, and Genetics.
-These courses follow the new guidelines laid down by CfE.
-As well as providing pupils with an excellent grounding for S3 and National 4/5 Biology, these courses all provide experiences which develop transferable skills such as research and presentation skills, laboratory skills and teamwork.
+BGE: Students are engaged in a General Science course which has Units of Biology including: Environmental Biology, Cells, DNA & Me and Body Systems.
+These courses follow the guidelines laid down by CfE.
+As well as providing students with an excellent grounding for S3 and National 4/5 Biology, these courses all provide experiences which develop transferable skills such as research and presentation skills, laboratory skills and teamwork.

-Advanced Higher: The AH Biology course is taught jointly with Moray College UHI.
-It has 3 mandatory units including a project which will be covered as follows: Organisms and Evolution - Lab/Field Techniques, Cells and Proteins and Organisms and Evolution.
-Investigative biology and project reports are covered at Moray College UHI.
+Advanced Higher: The AH Biology course has 3 mandatory units including a project which will be covered as follows: Cells & Proteins, Organisms & Evolution and Investigative Biology (project based).

 Principal Teacher: Mrs J. Kerr